saaimulation/saaimulation/README.md

 ---

 ## 🌍 About Me
 - Building personal projects in **aerodynamics and aero testing** (mini wind tunnels, CFD studies, F1-inspired aero parts).
-- Currently teaching myself **Python** so I can stop bullying Excel into doing things it wasn’t designed for.
 - Proud owner of a Bambu A1, after saying goodbye to the Ender 3 Pro.
 My house sounds like a factory at 3am.
 - Huge fan of learning by doing… and redoing… and occasionally duct taping.
 - NOT Tony Stark, but I am slowly trying to get there :D